automatisch/automatisch/packages/docs/docs/introduction.md

 :::info

-Automatisch is still in development mode.
+Automatisch is still in early phase of development.
 We try our best not to introduce breaking changes, but be cautious until v1 is released.

 :::